10 Product Design Interview Questions and Answers for 2023

 Question 10: Explain how you make websites and apps accessible to persons with disabilities.

 Answer: Businesses, governments, and non-governmental organizations are focusing on accessibility.
 Product designers must have expertise in making websites and apps accessible to persons with disabilities.
 This open-ended question should invite detailed answers.

 - You should expect to hear how designers follow the “Web Content Accessibility Guidelines” published by the World Wide Web Consortium (W3C).

-- Designers should talk about how they performed accessibility analysis.
+- Designers should talk about how they performed accessibility data analysis.

 - Product designers should mention how they incorporated accessibility considerations in user testing.

 These product design interview questions will help you hire expert product design engineers.
 If you need more help with the interview process and onboarding process, contact us at DevTeam.Space.